Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/docked-tool-windows.md

 </tbody>
 </table>

 The [ToolWindowContainer](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer) control also defines [TitleBarMinHeight](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer.TitleBarMinHeight), [TitleFontFamily](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer.TitleFontFamily), and [TitleFontSize](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer.TitleFontSize) properties that can adjust the look of a title in a tool window container.
-These properties can only be altered with an implicit `Style` that targets [ToolWindowContainer](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer) that is in your application's `Resources`.
+These properties can only be altered with an implicit @if (avalonia) { `ControlTheme` }@if (wpf) { `Style` } that targets [ToolWindowContainer](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer) that is in your application's `Resources`.

 ## Title vs. Tab Text

-The [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[Title](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Title) property is normally set to determine the title text that is rendered in tabs as well as in title bars and on the standard switcher.
+The [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[Title](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Title) property is normally set to determine the title text that is rendered in tabs as well as in title bars and on the [standard switcher](switchers.md).
 In some cases, it might be desirable to have longer text for the [Title](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Title), such as `"Properties - Document1.txt"`, while having shorter text that renders on tabs, such as `"Properties"`.
 This allows your title to provide more extensive contextual information.

 By setting the [TabText](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.TabText) property to a non-`null` value, its value will be used to render the tab text instead of the [Title](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Title) value.
 In that scenario, the [Title](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Title) value will still be used in title bars and on the standard switcher when the window is selected.